 “Shestakov used a firearm with the silencer, [both] provided by Goryunov, to commit the murder of Popkov in his residency in Minusinsk on May 24, 2017,” the statement said.

-On November 2, 2020, law enforcement detained Isa Khashiev, a Minusinsk-based businessman and a politician, at the Moscow Sheremetyevo airport when he was trying to board a plane to Russia’s North Caucasus republic of Ingushetia, according to news reports and a statement published on the website of the regional court.
+On November 2, 2020, law enforcement detained Isa Khashiev, a Minusinsk-based businessman and a politician, at Moscow’s Sheremetyevo airport when he was trying to board a plane to Russia’s North Caucasus republic of Ingushetia, according to news reports and a statement published on the website of the regional court.
 On November 4, 2020, Khashiev appeared before a judge in the Minusinsk city court and was charged with organizing the journalist’s murder; the judge ordered him placed under arrest pending investigation, according to the court’s statement.